1,593 Acres, 2020

 Conservation Values: Agricultural productivity, scenic views, plant and wildlife habitat.

-In 2015, 1,477 acres of the Robinson Ranch were conserved with an agricultural conservation easement, held by California Department of Fish and Wildlife (CDFW).
-The newest award by the State will help conserve the remaining 1,593 acres with an agricultural conservation easement held by BYLT.
+In 2015, 1,477 acres of the Robinson Ranch were conserved with an agricultural conservation easement, held by CDFW.
+The ranch’s remaining 1,593 acres was protected in 2020 with an agricultural conservation easement held by BYLT.

 In an area that has become fragmented in recent years, the working landscape of Robinson Ranch is critical to protecting a valuable local food supply, providing native wildlife plenty of space to roam free, creating firebreaks and keeping air clean by sequestering carbon.